masa-finance/docs/docs/masa-protocol/protocol-binary-installation.md

 ```
 :::tip

-You now have a running node in **Local Bootnode** configuration, you can now proceed to setup your node to start scraping data or to start participating in the network.
+You now have a running node in **Local Bootnode** configuration

 :::

-## Masa Protocol Configuration
+## Configure your node
+You can now configure your node to start scraping data as a worker, to fetch data from the network or to start participating in the network as a validator.

-### Set Up a Data Scraper (Worker Node)
+### Set up a scraper: Worker Node
 If you want your node to earn rewards configure it to to scrape data on the Masa Protocol.

 - [Twitter Scraper Configuration](./twitter-scraper-setup.md)